Dimo Krastev

-Dimo Nikolaev Krastev (Димо Николаев Кръстев; born 10 February 2003) is a Bulgarian professional footballer who plays as a defender or midfielder for Italian club Siracusa, on loan from Fiorentina.
-He also plays for the Bulgaria national team.
+Dimo Nikolaev Krastev (Димо Николаев Кръстев; born 10 February 2003) is a Bulgarian professional footballer who plays as a defender or midfielder for Spartak Varna.

 Career

 Krastev was born in Burgas to the former football player of Neftochimic, coach and current director of the Junior Academy Nikolay Krastev.
 He made his professional debut for the team at the age of 15.
 On 8 March 2019, he joined Fiorentina's academy.

 On 12 July 2023 he joined Catanzaro on loan.
 On 24 January 2024, Krastev moved on a new loan to Feralpisalò.
 On 30 August 2024, Krastev was loaned to Ternana in Serie C, with an option to buy.

 On 28 August 2025, Krastev was loaned out to fellow Serie C club Siracusa.

 International career

 Krastev has played for Bulgaria U15 and U17 teams, becoming the first captain of the latter.
 In 2021, he was announced as captain of Bulgaria U19.

 On 18 May 2021, he received his first call-up for Bulgaria U21, for the friendly matches against Russia U21 and Albania U21 on 3 and 6 June.

 On 16 November 2022, Krastev made his debut for the senior Bulgaria national team in a 2–0 win against Cyprus in a friendly match.